tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Always escaping the shame of being seen as ordinary.

-But what looks average from the outside is often depth in progress.
+What looks average from the outside is often depth in progress.

 A farmer planting the same field each season is not exciting.